Depression and Anxiety are Signs of Strength

 So given that depression and anxiety are not seen as wounds that need healing, it’s common to hear circular arguments like: “relax”, “it’s not that bad”, “life’s not about being upset all the time”, “you have nothing to cry about”, “it’s a part of growing up”, etc.

 Does that sound familiar?
 In fact, it’s likely that we’ve been on both ends of that type of reasoning.
-So it’s important to raise awareness and and give emotional pain the attention it deserves.
+So, it’s important to raise awareness and give emotional pain the attention it deserves.

 So just like you wouldn’t ignore stomach pain or a migraine, you shouldn’t ignore emotional pain.